sn0wFlake420/Todo/README.md

 ### Installation

-Follow these steps to set up the WordWiz project locally:
+Follow these steps to set up the ToDo project locally:

 1. Clone the repository to your local machine: